oracle/weblogic-kubernetes-operator/documentation/3.1/content/_index.md

 * The operator provides a REST API that you can use to obtain configuration information and to initiate scaling actions.
 For details about how to use the REST APIs, see [Use the operator's REST services]({{< relref "/userguide/managing-operators/using-the-operator/the-rest-api#use-the-operators-rest-services" >}}).

-* See the [Swagger](https://oracle.github.io/weblogic-kubernetes-operator/swagger/index.html) documentation for the operator's REST interface.

 ### Need more help?
 Have a suggestion?
 Come and say, "Hello!"

 We have a **public Slack channel** where you can get in touch with us to ask questions about using the operator or give us feedback